OUR COMMUNITY HAS HEARD several key needs THAT are INSPIRing US TO Take next steps:

-- What can Millennials, longing for community grounded in spiritual practice and service, learn from sisters in this moment—and how?
+- What can younger people (across faith traditions), longing for community grounded in spiritual practice and service, learn from and with sisters in this moment—and how?

 - What creative community and financial models might enable sisters' living and gathering spaces to continue to be of service, stewarded by the next generation, well into the future—in ways that meet their financial needs and forwards their missions and charisms?

-- What role can the Millennials, and our communities, play in this transitional moment?
+- What role can younger people, and our communities, play in this transitional moment?

 Some more specific questions within those broad themes include:

 - What would shared spiritual practice look like for an interreligious community?